 - For math, we use the Spanish version of Houghton Mifflin Math Expressions that is taught throughout the rest of the district.

 - The Battle Creek Science program in Spanish is used for science, and it is a hands-on program which includes many experiments.

-- Social studies incorporates literature associated with Houghton Mifflin reading series and portions of our Social Studies Alive series in Spanish.
+- Social studies incorporates literature associated with the Reading Street reading series and our Social Studies Alive series in Spanish.

 Why choose Immersion for your child?

 Research shows that truly learning a language at an early age and not just parroting memorized colors and numbers will…